 There are some who would divide Scriptures up to say that Peter writes to Jewish tribulation saints.
 This could very well be.
 Given the assumption that people reading the text are already in a fiery ordeal would make it seem so.
-Yet, as written to first century Christians, persecution would be a real and intense thing to those saints then.
-It seems to follow, we ought really expect no different.
+Yet, as written to first-century Christians, persecution would be a real and intense thing to those saints then.
+It seems to follow, we ought really to expect no different.

 By and large, many of us live in western societies where Christianity still has some form of acceptance.
 For those paying attention, we do note the tolerance of Christianity is becoming less widespread.
 We do have brothers and sisters throughout the world who do suffer real and intense (read that fiery) persecution.
 Some suffer even unto death.

 As it does, we know not to take it personally as though it were against us.
 It’s against Him.
 Yet in Him, you are counted worthy to participate in His sufferings.
 What Peter is saying is to think of persecution as a privilege.
 One that will bring happiness in the presence of Jesus Christ.

 We might be tempted to gloss over and read these things lightly, but that is a mistake.
 These are written for our preparation.
 Just as we’ve seen before in this epistle, set the mindset beforehand.
 Persecution isn’t something that should be thought of as strange or foreign.
 That is, like it won’t happen to us.
 It will.

 If you are reproached because of the name of Christ, you are blessed, because the Spirit of glory and of God rests upon you.
 On their part He is blasphemed, but on your part He is glorified.1 Peter 4:14 — Modern English Version (Thinline Edition.; Lake Mary, FL: Passio, 2014)